2021 update: Wis. Stat. sec. 947.014 prohibits swatting

 Swatting is a crime in Wisconsin.
 While not specifically codified, this conduct arguable satisfies the statutory requirements for numerous crimes.
 Obstructing an officer, recklessly endangering safety, and unlawful use of computerized communication systems are all potential charges.

-Finally, if you are charged with any crime, contact Meyer Van Severen, S.C. immediately.
+Finally, if you are charged with any crime, contact Van Severen Law Office immediately.
 Our top criminal defense attorneys have defended charges just like this.
 So reach us 24/7 at (414) 270-0202.

 How often does swatting happen?